 Mile End Hospital Dementia Ward, London E1

-Instead of adopting traditional wayfinding signage we developed a strategy of using large scale images and symbols in liaison with the clinical team.
+Instead of adopting traditional wayfinding signage we developed a strategy of using large scale images and symbols.
 Along the corridors, full height images assist residents in identifying direction and position.
 Each bedroom door is fitted with a unique image sign including a whiteboard area that can be personalised for each new room occupant.

 The East London NHS Foundation Trust